garyzhao/Sketch3DToolkit/README.md

 4. Run `retrieve_model.m` to retrieve 3D models for all query sketches, and results are saved into `matlab\SHREC2013\RetrievalLists`
 5. Run `evaluate_rank_lists.m` to evaluate the retrieval performance

-Note that we use a MEX file to speed up the evaluation process (100x faster than the original evaluation code provided by SHREC'13).
+Note that we use a MEX file to speed up the evaluation process, which is 100x faster than the original evaluation code provided by SHREC'13.

 ## Related projects